Frequently Asked Questions about Canada’s Anti-Spam Legislation

 When does section 8 of CASL apply?

-Section 8 applies when a computer program is installed on another person's computer system.
-The definitions of computer program and computer system come from the Criminal Code (section 342.1).
+Section 8 applies when a computer program is installed in the course of a commercial activity on another person's computer system.
+The definitions of computer program and computer system come from the Criminal Code (section 342.1(2)).

-Also, for section 8 to apply, the person installing or directing the installation of the computer program must be in Canada, or the computer system must be in Canada.
+Also, for section 8 to apply, the person installing or directing the installation of a computer program must be in Canada, or the computer system must be in Canada.

-You must have express consent in order to install a computer program on another person's computer system.
+You must have the express consent of the owner or an authorized user of the computer system to install a computer program on that computer system.

 What must I do to obtain valid express consent to install a computer program?